rsbondi/btc-node-pay/README.md

 see `example` directory in repository for more usage info

+also, this is based on bcoin, and should work with other forks supported by bcoin but has not been tested

+to use for example with litecoin, `const paytrack = new Payment(xpub, host, network, {bcoin: 'lcoin'})`

 ### Limitations

 * At least one block needs to be mined before shutdown to track properly on startup